What Happens to Your Business When a Partner Dies?

 One of the most crucial considerations when establishing a business with multiple owners is to develop a buy-sell agreement, essentially providing a method for the remaining owners to carry on the business of the company without any more disruption than such a terrible event by itself normally entails and a way to make sure that no new, unwanted partners suddenly appear at the next board meeting.

-When a business is owned by multiple individuals, the owners must, from the very beginning of the partnership, give consideration to the possibility that any number of disruptive events happening that may throw the business into disarray.
+When a business is owned by multiple individuals, the owners must, from the very beginning of the partnership, give consideration to the possibility that any number of disruptive events might happen that could throw the business into disarray.
 These include divorce, disability, disagreements, and, yes, death.
 There’s a good chance that one of these events will befall one of the partners.
-If you’ve not prepared for any of them, you are almost certainly in for a tough – and possibly catastrophic – time in the wake of any.
+If the owners are not prepared for any of them, they are almost certainly in for a tough – and possibly catastrophic – time in the wake of any.

-Over the past few weeks, we posted twice on a the need to prepare for such eventualities.
+Over the past few weeks, we posted twice on the need to prepare for such eventualities.
 The first included an article by Owen Van Syckle, a financial services professional with New York Life, who wrote about how a buy/sell agreement can eliminate a lot of grief in the event of a partner’s disability.
-The second was a true story from my own experience where a client came to us to sell her half of of the business because she was getting a divorce – from her husband/partner.
+The second was a true story from my own experience where a client came to us to sell her half of a business because she was getting a divorce – and her husband also happened to be her business partner.
 Owen is a specialist on this topic and he has written an article on the issue of a partner’s death.

 Owen’s article follows.
 If you have one or more partners in your business, pay attention.
 You’ll find Owen’s contact information at the end of this post.